Bira/octopus-carnival/_drafts/wir-mm-4e-hydra.md

 their next turn starts.

-Flamekiss hydras have the same attacks as the base model, plus Flame Kiss (Close Blast 3 vs. Reflex) which deals immediate and ongoing fire damage (Flame Ends).
+Flamekiss hydras have the same attacks as the base model, plus Flame Kiss (Close Blast 3 vs. Reflex) which deals immediate and ongoing fire damage (save ends).
 This recharges every time the hydra loses a head.
 It can be used in place of a bite during a Hydra Fury combo, and benefits from the damage bonus if only 1 or 2 heads remain.